CreasolTech/DomBusGateway/README.md

 * _setport PORT CONFIGURATION_ : **change the configuration of the specified port**.
 For example _setport 1 IN_COUNTER,DIVIDER=2000_ to configure port1 in counter mode, type energy meter with pulsed output, 2000 pulses / kWh.
 This command can be issued only after a _showmodule ADDR_ to select the appropriate module.<br clear="all" />
 ![setport command example](https://images.creasol.it/setport.webp) \
 ![setport command example](https://images.creasol.it/dombusgateway_setport.webp) \
 In www.creasol.it it's possible to check information about the module to know which configurations can be assumed by each port (check the associated table).
-Also, in case of Home Assistant, it's possible to define for each port the desired platform and class, in this way:\
+Also, in case of Home Assistant, it's possible to define for each port the desired platform and class, in this way:

-_setport 7 IN_DIGITAL,p=binary_sensor,device_class=motion_ if port 7 is connected to a PIR (infrared motion sensor) and port have to be configured as **binary_sensor with motion class** \
+_setport 7 IN_DIGITAL,p=binary_sensor,device_class=motion_ if port 7 is connected to a PIR (infrared motion sensor) and port have to be configured as **binary_sensor with motion class**

-_setport 7 device_class=motion_ if the port is already configured as input and **only the class have to be changed** \
+_setport 7 device_class=motion_ if the port is already configured as input and **only the class have to be changed**

-_setport 7 SENSOR_ALARM,device_class=motion_ if the **PIR is a double-biased or triple-biased type** \
+_setport 7 SENSOR_ALARM,device_class=motion_ if the **PIR is a double-biased or triple-biased type**

-_setport 4 IN_ANALOG,FUNCTION=3950_ if port 4 is connected to a **NTC thermistor** 10k with B=3950 coefficient \
+_setport 4 IN_ANALOG,FUNCTION=3950_ if port 4 is connected to a **NTC thermistor** 10k with B=3950 coefficient

-_setport b CAL=-0.3_ to calibrate temperature sensor on a DomBusTH (port b, 11 in decimal) if the real temperature is 0.3°C below. _setport b CAL=0_ to remove any calibration \
+_setport b CAL=-0.3_ to calibrate temperature sensor on a DomBusTH (port b, 11 in decimal) if the real temperature is 0.3°C below. _setport b CAL=0_ to remove any calibration

-_setport 1 INIT=1_ to set TrackerType=1 parameter on the DomBusTracker (to configure as a Single Axis Horizontal tracker) \
+_setport 1 INIT=1_ to set TrackerType=1 parameter on the DomBusTracker (to configure as a Single Axis Horizontal tracker)

-_setport 19 INIT=180_ to set TrackerPeriodCheck=180 seconds on port 19 (25 in decimal) \
+_setport 19 INIT=180_ to set TrackerPeriodCheck=180 seconds on port 19 (25 in decimal)

+_setport d ADDR=2_ to set meter address to 2 on a DomBusEVSE

 * _quit_: exit from telnet session.